Identifying Socially Disruptive Policies: Main framework

-In words, $Y^{*}_{1}(u,v) - Y^{*}_{0}(u,v)$ is the change in network connection for a pair of agents with indices $u$ and $v$ caused by switching from policy $0$ to policy $1$. $\Delta(y)$ is the mass of agent pairs for which this individual treatment effect is less than $y$. \looseness=-1
+where $y \in \mathbb{R}$ is arbitrary.
+In words, $Y_{ij}(1) - Y_{ij}(0)$ is the change in potential outcomes for agents $i$ and $j$ caused by switching from policy $0$ to policy $1$. $\Delta(y)$ is the mass of individual treatment effects that are less than $y$.
+While we focus our identification results on the DPO, we show how our proposed bounds for the DPO translate to bounds on the DTE in Proposition 3 of Section 5.2 below. \looseness=-1

-The fraction of binary network connections destroyed by a change in policy is $F(0,1) - F(0,0)$ or $\Delta(-1)$.
-The fraction created is $F(1,0) - F(0,0)$ or $\Delta(1)-\Delta(0)$.
-For real-valued outcomes, which may refer to the amount of migration between counties or the value of transactions between buyers and sellers, the DPO and DTE describe the fraction of connections that increase or decrease by more than a certain amount. \looseness=-1